OvRcode/ovrride/wp-content/plugins/google-sitemap-generator/readme.txt

 == Description ==

-Generate XML, HTML, RSS sitemaps for your website with ease using the Google XML Sitemap Generator.
+Generate XML, HTML, RSS sitemaps for your website with ease using the XML Sitemap Generator for Google.
 This plugin enables you to improve your SEO rankings by creating page, news, video, HTML, and RSS sitemaps.
 It also supports custom post types and taxonomies, allowing you to ensure that all of your content is being indexed by search engines.
 With a user-friendly interface, you can easily configure the plugin to suit your needs and generate sitemaps in just a few clicks.
-Keep your website up-to-date and make sure that search engines are aware of all of your content by using the Google XML Sitemap Generator.
+Keep your website up-to-date and make sure that search engines are aware of all of your content by using the XML Sitemap Generator for Google.

 The plugin supports all kinds of WordPress generated pages as well as custom URLs.
 Additionally it notifies all major search engines every time you create a post about the new content.

-Supported for more than a decade and [rated among the best](https://wordpress.org/plugins/browse/popular/page/2/), it will do exactly what it's supposed to do - providing a complete XML sitemap for search engines!
+Supported for more than a decade and [rated among the best](https://wordpress.org/plugins/browse/popular/page/2/#:~:text=XML%20Sitemap%20Generator%20for%20Google), it will do exactly what it's supposed to do - providing a complete XML sitemap for search engines!

 > If you like the plugin, feel free to rate it! :)